 "It's like when you're playing billiards: if you have a strong opponent, maybe stronger than you, you pull out your nails to reach him, to beat him.
 You make shots that otherwise you wouldn't dare.
 Lauda and Ferrari were a point of reference that I miss now".

 James Hunt is also sorry not to find the men from Maranello on his way.
-His, is not a hypocritical speech.
+His speech is not hypocritical.
 Hunt is a guy used to straight talk:

 Hunt is surprised that Ferrari did not try to defend Lauda's championship lead: